VasuK111/GHOround/README.md

 ## FAQs
 * How does the facilitator aspect works ?
-  Well, the concept is such that whenever the `availablecapacity()` of the lender is greater than the `BucketThreshold()` while simultaneously being less than the
+  Well, the concept is such that whenever the `AvailableCapacity()` of the lender is greater than the `BucketThreshold()` while simultaneously being less than the
   `BucketCapacity()`, the lender is elgible to act as a [Facilitator](https://github.com/VasuK111/Swallet/blob/397ad13facf6ef6180964ab966de21a11739c1fa/contracts/Facilitator.sol).

 * What is the collateral that the GHO is being minted against in this case, is it the expectation of profit from the strategies?